 - Modify the layout of your disk(s) here.
-You can remove or create partitions, change the filesystem or size of a partition and even view their details before you start. - There is a tab at the top for every detected hard disk (or other storage device, like a USB key).
-In the screenshot above there are two available devices: sda and sdb. - For all other actions: click on the desired partition first.
+You can remove or create partitions, change the filesystem or size of a partition and even view their details before you start. - There is a tab at the top for every detected hard disk (or other storage device, like a USB key), for example: sda, sdb, sdc etc. - For all other actions: click on the desired partition first.
 Then view it, or choose a filesystem and a mount point, resize it or wipe it.
 Expert mode provides more options such as to label (name) a partition, or to choose a partition type. - Continue until you have adjusted everything to your satisfaction, then click Done when you're ready.